tvdboom/ATOM/docs_sources/user_guide/models.md

 Ensemble models use multiple estimators to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
 ATOM implements two ensemble techniques: voting and stacking.
-Click [here](../../examples/ensembles) to see an example that uses ensemble models.
+Click [here][example-ensembles] to see an example that uses ensemble models.

 If the ensemble's underlying estimator is a model that used [automated feature scaling][],